jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Act three is the nail bitter.
 The time when a good writer rewards the audience with the final duel and the discovery of who's going to win.
 Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-Source Heroes, or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
-Life is a real-life game, so you decide the winner.
+Life is a real-life game.
+So you decide the winner.

 Today, we've upgraded to the Internet Age with our technology.
 But not our culture.